-If you want to live Paris admiring the city from a particular point of view, this short rentals apartment might be for you.
+If you want to live Paris admiring the city from a particular point of view, the Rooftop apartment in Le Marais for short rentals might be for you.
 Just imagine chatting outside while at home!

-This big house is perfect for who is looking for a short term rental for families in Paris.
-It comes with all the comforts and it is in Le Marais!
+The 3-bedroom flat in Le Marais is perfect for who is looking for a short term rental for families in Paris.
+It comes with all the comforts and it is in the very center of Paris.

-If you are looking for an independent apartment in the heart of the city this is another place to consider.
+Are you looking for an independent apartment in the heart of the city?
+Consider the Independent Apartment near the Hotel de Ville.
 Even if it is in the center of Paris, this apartment is very quiet.

-The bookstore apartment is loved and admired by readers and not.
+The Bookstore apartment in Le Marais is loved and admired by readers and not.
 There is such a magical atmosphere while being surrounded by culture bricks.